How to Evaluate a Provider Network for Your Health Benefit Plan in Three Steps

 Every bidder for your health plan’s business claims their network of hospitals, doctors and health services will save you money.
 But how do you know whether that’s true or just marketing hype?

-Evaluation is essential because your choice of a network can have a huge impact on your health benefit costs.
+Evaluating a provider network can have a huge impact on your health benefit costs.
 Most organizations that consider a network change are trying to solve one of these two problems:

 - You are now fully-insured and want to learn whether moving to a self-funded health plan will save money.